dustinpfister/blog_posts/_posts/nodejs-url.md

 layout: post
 categories: node.js
 id: 520
-updated: 2019-08-12 17:43:00
+updated: 2019-08-18 13:58:02
-version: 1.1
+version: 1.2
 ---

-In node js there is the path module that is there for working with file system paths, but there is also the node url module as well for working for web address.
+In node js there is the path module that is there for working with file system paths, but there is also the [node url](https://nodejs.org/api/url.html) module as well for working for web adders urls.

 <!-- more -->